 France prop Haouas given 1-year jail sentence for hitting wife

-Montpellier (France) (AFP) – French rugby international prop Mohamed Haouas was on Tuesday handed a one-year jail sentence for hitting his wife in public.
+Montpellier (France) (AFP) – French rugby international prop Mohamed Haouas was on Tuesday handed a one-year jail sentence for hitting his wife in public, a conviction which has all but ended his chances of playing in the World Cup.

 Issued on: